Table of Contents

 2. Enhanced Relationships with Suppliers

 Improving how your firm handles invoices may benefit how you interact with the companies providing you with goods and services.
 For example, maintaining deeper relationships with suppliers is made more accessible using a more efficient system.
-This is because the invoice process makes it simpler for third parties to ensure they will be paid on time.
+This is because the accounts payable process makes it simpler for third parties to ensure they will be paid on time.

-3. Management of the Cash Flow
+3. Management of the Revenue Flow

 Processing enables your organization to maintain financial discipline by adhering to the established budget and keeping tabs on any outstanding debts, allowing you to spend and invest money responsibly.
+It also assists you to avoid duplicate payments.

 4. Fewer Hours Worked by Employees